17. Example [nuxt-20]: Porting the [vuejs-22] example

 </Layout>

-<!-- area displaying tax calculation results below the form -->
+<!-- display area for tax calculation results under the form -->

 <b-col sm="3" />